rcooper102/aos_unit_eval_data/README.md

 Some profiles have been ommited because the simulator is unable to simulate their profiles.
 (Due to strange interactions that are not currently accounted for)

-- Chaos Spawn (Beasts of Chaos) - One attack impacts another.
+- Chaos Spawn (Beasts of Chaos) - One attack impacts another. *Fixable*
-- Chainghasts (Nighthaunt) - Attack profile dependant on number of nearby models.
+- Chainghasts (Nighthaunt) - Attack profile dependant on number of nearby models. *Unfixable*
-- Vargheists (Legions of Nagash) - Gains additional attacks after slaying models.
+- Vargheists (Legions of Nagash) - Gains additional attacks after slaying models. *Unfixable*
-- Terrorgheist (Legions of Nagash) - Auto wound.
+- Terrorgheist (Legions of Nagash) - Auto wound. *Fixable*
-- Bone Giant (Tomb Kings) - Can pile in again some of the time.
+- Bone Giant (Tomb Kings) - Can pile in again some of the time. *Fixable*